 What is the Volume Profile?

-The Volume Profile is not like a magic bullet which once you find it everything’s going to be perfect.
+The Volume Profile is not like a magic bullet which once you find it, everything’s going to be perfect.
 You still have to understand it, build a skill level, and develop it.
-It’s not a straight path it has its ups and downs but I pulled through and made it work really well, the secret is not to quit and not to get discouraged.
+It’s not a straight path it has its ups and downs, but I pulled through and made it work really well, the secret is not to quit and not to get discouraged.
 My routine has been the same now and 2 years ago when I made it.

 Volume Profile is simply displaying at every single price how much buying and selling occurred.
-It’s showing you the volume when we have a buyer and a seller that come together do business, when the buying and selling happens we call that volume.
+It’s showing you the volume when we have a buyer and a seller that come together do business, when the buying and selling happen, we call that volume.
 That is important because if you understand the only reason that we have exchanges, the only reason that we have financial markets is that we are trying to match together buyers and sellers.

-In its most simplistic sense, a volume profile is a histogram that’s been turned on its side and it’s showing you at every single price where the buying and the selling are happening.
-This can be an intraday volume profile which can be really useful or there’s another technique where you clump up some profiles together.
-If you want to use the same charts that I do, which are the Sierra Charts then here’s the link where you can download it, and then it’s a simple matter of importing the file.
+In its most simplistic sense, a volume profile is a histogram that’s been turned on its side, and it’s showing you at every single price where the buying and the selling are happening.
+This can be an intraday volume profile which can be really useful, or there’s another technique where you clump up some profiles together.
+If you want to use the same charts that I do, which are the Sierra Charts, then here’s the link where you can download it, and then it’s a simple matter of importing the file.
 The imported charts should look something like this in the picture down below.